 "And the peace of God, which transcends all understanding..."
 Another head-slap moment.
 And if you missed the message of the previous verse, God says, you come to me, and I'll provide peace.
 Paul just told us to not be anxious about anything, ever.
 And not just that, but in everything, every possible scenario, offer those worries to God.
 Doing so, Paul implies not only can He handle it, He welcomes the opportunity to alleviate us of the burden and provide peace of mind.
 At the start of verse seven, God gives us the return of the if/then action item of the previous verse.
 If you offer it up to Me, then I'll provide peace.
 Does it mean worries won't come or hardship won't find us?
 Not at all.
 But when they do, He is there for us.
 How does that happen?
 How could He?
 The next few words provide the answer "...which transcends all understanding".
 Again, we are us, He's GOD.
 We aren't going to get it all.
 There's a reason.
 He's GOD and we're not.
 How He does it is beyond explanation.
 Here's what we know.
 He sent His Son to die on the cross as an eternal act of sacrifice for you, me and every other human being.
 He cares that much about all of us.
 Why did he do it?
 Could you do it?
 Of course not.
 But that's the point.
 We couldn't make that decision because we aren't God.
 And beyond that point, God saw the reasons as to why it had to be done.
 Christ, knowing his role for the future of humanity, saw it through to the end despite acknowledging his own anxiety in the garden of Gethsemane.
 If God's shoulders are big enough for His own Son's petition for relief of anxiety, how much more able is He to handle ours!
 God can handle it all - if we let Him.
 If we get out of our own way.
 And we get peace of mind if we do.
 Oh, and something else.

 "...will guard your hearts and minds in Christ Jesus."
 An interesting ending to our passage.
 Paul had made his point as we've seen.
-Why did he choose this particular verbiage to end the verse?
+Why did he choose this particular verbiage to end the verse which is used in so many translations?
 Let's take it in it's full context.
 "And the peace of God, which transcends all understanding, will guard your hearts and minds in Christ Jesus."
 So we already know the peace of God is coming when we pray and petition God with our worries and anxieties, and we know that how He does it (literally, how He accomplishes this) is beyond anything we could comprehend (as with most stuff God has done and does).
 But now Paul is saying this peace from God will GUARD our hearts and mind?
 First, how is that possible?
 Clearly, it references the very phrase before, it "transcends all understanding" so the how isn't as important as the what.
 As in what is He guarding our minds from.
 The answer is the world, the Evil One, even ourselves.
 Everything that is of this world and led to the anxieties and worries in the first place.
 Here's a simple yet powerful truth - Jesus Christ paid the price for us, the battle between good and evil is over.
 Satan's hold on us as Christians is no stronger than an internet connection during a power outage.
 He's already lost.
 Jesus is coming back to remove him from the Earth.
 Yet we continually chose to listen to the temptations of our own thoughts, and/or those supplied by the Evil One, that encourage us to hold on to that worry and not give it to God.
 Again God, through his messenger Paul, is saying that when we not only give our anxiety to Him but also trust that He will take care of it, He will guard our hearts and minds with the ultimate King of Kings, Jesus Christ, the One who is Above All, the Prince of Peace, the Ruler of the World.
 Jesus is standing guard!
 Even Satan with all of his might cannot overpower Him.
-In sports terms, He's the ultimate team/coach/player.
+In another translation, instead of "guard" it's described that Jesus "displaces" the worry.
+I like to imagine Jesus displacing that worry like a safety displaces the ball from a wide receiver coming across the middle.
+Continuing that sports theme, He's the ultimate team/coach/player.
 He is unbeatable.
 If we trust Him, there is nothing that can penetrate His defense.
 No wonder this letter is described as Paul's message of joy to the Philippians.
-How could you know be joyous knowing this!
+How could you not be joyous knowing this!